-Whether you call, write to us or email, you will receive an acknowledgement that Magellan received your grievance.
-Magellan will resolve your grievance and let you know the outcome within 90 calendar days from when Magellan received your grievance.
+A letter will be mailed to you.
+The letter will explain that Magellan received your concern.
 This follow-up letter will explain the steps Magellan will take to address your concern.

 If you are not happy with our decision, you can ask for a State Fair Hearing to review Magellan's decision.
 You have 90 days from receipt of the grievance resolution letter to request a State Fair Hearing.
-You can request a hearing by calling or writing to the State at:
+You can request a hearing by calling the State at 1-307-777-7531 or writing to the State at:

-Division of Healthcare Finance-Medicaid

-Wyoming Department of Health

-Attention: Lisa Brockman

-Herschler Building

-122 West 25th Street, 4-West

-Cheyenne, WY 82002
+Division of Healthcare Finance-Medicaid Wyoming Department of Health Attention: Brenda Stout Herschler Building 122 West 25th Street, 4-West Cheyenne, WY 82002

-1-307-777-7531

-Enrollee Appeals
+Enrollee appeals